JavierLopatin/JavierLopatin.github.io/content/authors/Morenos/_index.md

 ---
 # Display name
-title: Sebastian Moreno F.
+title: Sebastian Moreno A

 # Full Name (for SEO)
 first_name: Sebastian
-last_name: Moreno F
+last_name: Moreno A

 # Username (this should match the folder name)
 authors: